digipost/juridisk/digipost-personvernerklaering-engelsk.md

 Our most important security measures are:

-- Security level 4 authentication.
+- Highest level of security (level 4) authentication.
 - All information exchange takes place with strong encryption (SSL, SSH).
 - Sensitive information can be encrypted end-to-end with qualified certificates.
 - All actions performed by operational personnel are logged in separate event logs.